Domain Knowledge-Informed Self-Supervised Representations for Workout Form Assessment: Experiments

 \section{Experiments}

-To validate our contributions, in our evaluation, we compared our features against various baselines and off-the-shelf pose estimators in simple (Case Study 1) and complex conditions (Case Study 2), showing significant improvements in the latter case.
+To validate our contributions, we compared our features against various baselines and off-the-shelf pose estimators in simple (Case Study 1) and complex conditions (Case Study 2), showing significant improvements in the latter case.

 We took a two-step approach towards detecting errors in exercising videos.
-We first trained our models on the unlabeled datasets, and then used our self-supervisedly learnt models as feature extractors on the supervised datasets.
+Our models were first trained on the unlabeled datasets using self-supervision, and then used as feature extractors on the supervised datasets.
 For imbalanced datasets, we used class weights (in cross-entropy loss) inversely proportional to the class size.
 Note that the labeled dataset contains only the exercise error as ground-truth annotation and no information related to human pose.
 As such, our models did not use any pose-related ground-truth.

 For the motion disentangling model, since the temporal model is already baked in it, we simply finetuned the model end-to-end on the labeled dataset for error detection.
 We used 32 frames for all types of errors.